FOSSersVAST/kde-pos/README.md

 UPDATE trans_component SET license='Under the same license as the package', new_lang='none';
 ```

-* Set suggestions for all components & vote to 3 :
+* Set suggestions for all components & vote to 3.
+  Disable translation propagation (because it screws up `Your names` and `Your emails` strings)

 ```
-weblate shell -c 'from weblate.trans.models import Component; Component.objects.all().update(suggestion_voting=True, suggestion_autoaccept=3)'
+weblate shell -c 'from weblate.trans.models import Component; Component.objects.all().update(suggestion_voting=True, suggestion_autoaccept=3, allow_translation_propagation=False)'
 ```

 * Then do